Willt125/reddit/README.md

-## This repository is archived.
+## The main repository is archived.

-This repository is archived and will not receive any updates or accept issues or pull requests.
+The main repository is archived and will not receive any updates or accept issues or pull requests.

+**THIS** repository is free dibs, but don't expect your commits to stick, nor even the repository itself.

 To report bugs in reddit.com please make a post in [/r/bugs](http://www.reddit.com/r/bugs).